html-graph/html-graph.github.io/content/getting-started.md

 ## Getting Started

-To include the library in your project, use one of the following methods:
+To include the library into your project, use one of the following methods:

 ### 1. Install via npm